-University Park North (Blocks 1 thru 14 forming the perimeter of North Campus) University Park North (UPN) provides 697 unfurnished apartments to students and San Francisco State faculty and staff, in addition to residents of the area.
+University Park North (UPN) (Blocks 1 through 14 forming the perimeter of North Campus) provides 697 unfurnished apartments to students and San Francisco State faculty and staff, in addition to residents of the area.
 The complex provides easy access to the Main Campus with a design of both low-rise and tower accommodations.